HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

 The old formats still reign: JPEG dominates, with PNG and GIF rounding out the podium.
 Together, they account for almost 90% of the images on the web.
-WebP – which is now more than a decade old but which <a hreflang="en" href="https://www.macrumors.com/2020/06/22/webp-safari-14/">only achieved universal browser support last year</a> – is still in the single digits.
+WebP—which is now more than a decade old but which <a hreflang="en" href="https://www.macrumors.com/2020/06/22/webp-safari-14/">only achieved universal browser support last year</a>—is still in the single digits.
 And effectively no-one is using AVIF, which accounted for only 0.04% of crawled resources.
 We found a thousand JPEGs for every AVIF.

 For an in-depth analysis of how (and educated guesses as to why) WebP and AVIF adoption has changed over time, the best resource is Paul Calvano's excellent recent talk at ImageReady (<a hreflang="en" href="https://www.youtube.com/watch?v=tz5bpAQY43k">full video</a>; <a hreflang="en" href="https://docs.google.com/presentation/d/1VS5QjNR6lh2y9jL5xaeainQ2cTAWyy7QiEjDMh4hNQA/edit#slide=id.gefc0d6ffce_0_0">slides 13-15</a>).
 In it, he shows that WebP adoption increased by ~34% from July 2020 (when Safari added support) to July 2021.
 AVIF's numbers have risen even more rapidly, in percentage terms, though perhaps that's not surprising given that the format is still brand new and used by relatively few sites.
 A few [large](https://twitter.com/chriscoyier/status/1465474900588646408) <a hreflang="en" href="https://medium.com/vimeo-engineering-blog/upgrading-images-on-vimeo-620f79da8605">players</a> adopting AVIF was all it took.